mposolda/misc/stocker/README.md

-- Refresh
+P1

+- Compute fees if possible in stocks.json (but maybe not strictly needed?)

+- Unit test for PurchaseManager

+P2:

 - Add all stocks to stocks.json
 -- Add more "sledovane" stocks?
--- Add some recent things (PAX Company and buying of some HKD dollars to stocks.json)

-- Compute fees if possible in stocks.json (but maybe not strictly needed?)

-- Correctly compute the price in CZK at the time of buying.
-Also support for buying HKD from USD (and others)

 - TODOS: others

+- Refresh?

 - Charts - trend of the stocks in portfolio